jaronowitz/frankenfit/docs/transforms_and_pipelines.md

-* A `Transform` instance is an immutable description of a transformation, with fixed parameter values provided at the time of instantiation (although the use of hyperparameters allows deferring the resolution of some or all parameter values until the moment that `fit()` is called; see [Hyperparams]).
-It is re-usable in the sense that a single `Transform` instance may be `fit()` on many different datasets, each time returning a new instance of `FitTransform`, and never modifying the fitting data in the process.
+* A `Transform` instance is an immutable description of a transformation, with fixed parameter values provided at the time of instantiation (although the use of hyperparameters allows deferring the resolution of some or all parameter values until the moment that `fit()` is called; see {doc}`hyperparams`).
+It is re-usable in the sense that a single `Transform` instance may be `fit()` on many different datasets, each time returning a new instance of `FitTransform`, never modifying its parameters or the fitting data in the process.
 * A `FitTransform` instance has some state which, once constructed by `Transform.fit()`, is fixed and immutable.
 The instance may be re-used by calling `apply()` on many different datasets.
-The `apply()` method never modifies the data that it is given;
-  it returns a copy of the data in which the fit transformation has been applied.
+The `apply()` method never modifies the state nor the data that it is given; it always returns a copy of the data in which the fit transformation has been applied.

 :::{note}
 It's worth noting that nothing formally prevents a rogue `Transform` implementation from